dellytools/delly/README.md

 You may want to try out [wally](https://github.com/tobiasrausch/wally) to plot candidate structural variants.
 The paired-end coloring is explained in [wally's README](https://github.com/tobiasrausch/wally#paired-end-view) file.

 * What is the smallest SV size Delly can call?
-This depends on the sharpness of the insert size distribution.
+For short-reads, this depends on the sharpness of the insert size distribution.
 For an insert size of 200-300bp with a 20-30bp standard deviation, Delly starts to call reliable SVs >=300bp.
 Delly also supports calling of small InDels using soft-clipped reads only, the smallest SV size called is 15bp.
+For long-reads, delly calls SVs >=30bp.

 * Can Delly be used on a non-diploid genome?
 Yes and no. The SV site discovery works for any ploidy.
 However, Delly's genotyping model assumes diploidy (hom. reference, het. and hom. alternative).
 The CNV calling allows to set the baseline ploidy on the command-line.

 * Delly is running too slowly what can I do?
-You should exclude telomere and centromere regions and also all unplaced contigs.
-Delly ships with such an exclude list for human and mouse samples.
+You should exclude telomere and centromere regions and also all unplaced contigs (`-x` command-line option).
 In addition, you can filter input reads more stringently using -q 20 and -s 15.
 Lastly, `-z` can be set to 5 for high-coverage data.

 * Are non-unique alignments, multi-mappings and/or multiple split-read alignments allowed?
 Delly expects two alignment records in the bam file for every paired-end, one for the first and one for the second read.
-Multiple split-read alignment records of a given read are allowed if and only if one of them is a primary alignment whereas all others are marked as secondary or supplementary (flag 0x0100 or flag 0x0800).
-This is the default for bwa mem.
+Multiple split-read alignment records of a given read are allowed if and only if one of them is a primary alignment whereas all others are marked as secondary or supplementary.
+This is the default for bwa, minimap2 and many other aligners.

 * What pre-processing of bam files is required?
 Bam files need to be sorted, indexed and ideally duplicate marked.